makezurich/makezurich-hardware-intro/README.md

 The Arduino Nano BLE Sense comes with a series of embedded sensors.

 #### Measuring orientation in space with the LSM9DS1 IMU
-[LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf) is a 9 axis inertial measuring unit (IMU).
+The Arduino Nano BLE Sense includes a 9 axis inertial measuring unit (IMU), the [LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf).

 This IMU includes a 3D accelerometer, 3D gyroscope and 3D magnetometer.